Updated May 30, 2023

 Because computer access is an institutional requirement, computer costs are designated as allowable costs for students who qualify for Financial Aid.
 Accordingly, Student Financial Affairs has added costs for access to a computer into budgets.
 For more information, contact your ﬁnancial adviser in the Ofﬁce of Student Financial Affairs directly.

 In the design courses, we use the Adobe Creative Cloud software suite.
 You are required to purchase a subscription for use in your design courses.
-This is discounted through UF ($140)—the normal academic cost is $19.99/month.
-Stay tuned for links in the coming weeks.
+This is discounted through UF ($120)—the normal academic cost is $19.99/month.
+See links in the sidebar.

 Laptop with specifications listed below.
 Apple products are dominant in the creative industries with about a 75% market share.
 The graphic design faculty members continue to strongly recommend Apple Macintosh systems.
 Although the PC and Mac are quite comparable in both software, hardware, and power, our faculty, staff, and fellow students will not be able to easily assist or support you if you work in the PC environment.
 In this case, UFIT might be your best resource.

 If you are purchasing a new computer, make sure to get education pricing through the UF Bookstore or Apple.
 Both offer payment plans.
-One advantage purchasing direct from Apple is their 14 day return policy so you can try without a commitment.
+One advantage of purchasing directly from Apple is their 14-day return policy so you can try without a commitment.
 You might want to check out options during the Florida Sales tax holiday period which is usually in August.